 Drug forms and strengths

-Onpattro comes as a liquid in a single-dose vial.
-It’s available in one strength: 10 mg in 5 mL of solution.
+Onpattro comes as a liquid solution in a single-dose vial.
+It’s available in one strength: 10 milligrams (mg) in 5 milliliters (mL) of solution.

 Dosage for polyneuropathy caused by hereditary ATTR amyloidosis

-Onpattro is given as an intravenous (IV) infusion, which goes into your vein.
-(An infusion is an injection that lasts a certain length of time.)
+Onpattro is given as an intravenous (IV) infusion, which is an injection into a vein that lasts a certain length of time.
 Each Onpattro infusion takes about 80 minutes.

 For adults who weigh less than 220 pounds (100 kg), the recommended dosage of Onpattro is 0.3 mg per kg of body weight.
 This is given once every 3 weeks.